 An experienced Supplemental Security Income attorney can help you with the necessary calculations as well as provide advice on how to legally shield some of your assets from SSI calculations.
 Contact us today for a free consultation about your SSI eligibility.

 Supplemental Security Income (SSI) provides benefits to everyone equally based on need.
 It is administered by the Social Security Administration but is funded by general tax dollars and not Social Security.
 Many states also add a supplemental benefit to SSI recipients.

 Social Security Disability Insurance (SSDI) provides benefits to those disabled persons who have a history of work and contributions into the Social Security program.
 Benefits are calculated according to a weighted formula that depends on your length of work and the total amount of contributions to date.

-Samuel E. Earley, Experienced Social Security Disability Lawyer
+Samuel E. Earley, Experienced Georgia Social Security Disability Lawyer

-Attorney Sam Earley can help you determine your eligibility and file a claim for SSDI or SSI.
-Our skilled and experienced team knows how to prepare disability claims that give you the best possible chance of success, including avoiding common pitfalls that result in rejections.
+Georgia disability attorney Sam Earley can help you determine your eligibility and file a claim for SSDI or SSI.
+Our skilled and experienced Social Security Disability team knows how to prepare disability claims that give you the best possible chance of success, including avoiding common pitfalls that result in rejections.
 We will work hard to help you make a successful claim for SSDI or SSI.
 Call today to schedule a free consultation with one of our skilled disability attorneys.

 File Your Claim for SSDI or SSI Today!

 If you believe you have a legitimate disability claim and could qualify for SSDI or SSI, call Georgia disability attorney Sam Earley at 770-881-7171 or complete our online contact form and request help.